|

 generate the coarse model and the connectedness in the form of a PDB

 and PSF file, respectively.
-Details will follow, but most of these
+Most of these

-steps are already explained in a Situs
+steps are explained in a Situs

 tutorial.